ashutoshchauhan13/kotlin-Android-Example-Guide/README.md

 I’d be really happy if you sent us links to your projects where you use our component.
 Just send an email to ashutoshchauhan13@gmail.com And do let us know if you have any questions or suggestion regarding the animation.

 #### Like to chip in!
-Why not join us in strenthening the koltin android community by contributing to this open source library.
+Why not join us in strengthening the koltin android community by contributing to this open source library.

 ## License